IamYunusAli/AnyBio/README.md

-# AnyBio: Bioinformatics Chat Application
+# AnyBio: Bioinformatics Research AI Assistant

 AnyBio is a Streamlit-based application that allows users to interact with a bioinformatics knowledge base.
 It uses Google Generative AI and FAISS for document embedding and retrieval.